hrz-unimr/shrtn/README.md

 `format=txt`: generates a plaintext response containing only the short URL

-`format=qrcode`: generates a PNG response containing a QR code of the short URL, an additional parameter allows for modifying the size of the output: `size=<px>` creates a code with a „dot“ size of px × px pixels.
+`format=qrcode`: generates a PNG response containing a QR Code of the short URL, an additional parameter allows for modifying the size of the output: `size=<px>` creates a code with a „dot“ size of px × px pixels.